wassermanlab/GeneYenta/README.md

 // To jump to a chapter search "Section [section number]"

 ### Section 1 -- Overview of the application ###

 GeneYenta is an online case-matching tool that runs off Django, a python-based, open source framework (see https://www.djangoproject.com/).
 Django is actively maintained and there is a strong user community the two primary resources are the official documentation and the StackOverflow website.

-Although the documentation for Django is quite thorough, I will provide a brief introductionto the API's structure:
+Although the documentation for Django is quite thorough, I will provide a brief introduction to the API's structure:

 + A Django project is composed of multiple different "apps"